anscch/ATPAD-LAIDEA-UNAM/README.md

 ## License

 This project is licensed under the [MIT License (Non-Commercial)](./LICENSE).
 Use of this software is restricted to non-commercial purposes.
-For commercial use, don't hesitate to get in touch with andres.caschac@gmail.com.